fabiana001/paysim_analysis/README.md

 # Transaction Fraud Detection
 Fraud is a global economic menace which threatens the survival of individuals, firms, industries and economies, and the mobile money service is no exception.
 In this analysis we explore a synthetic dataset, related to a mobile money service.
-Our goal is to investigate the performance of machine learning models on an highly skewed dataset.
+Our goal is to investigate the performance of machine learning models on a highly skewed dataset.

 ## 1 Overview
 Financial Fraud detection systems are challenging due two major reasons: i) fraudulent behaviours can follow different schemas; ii) fraudulent transactions are very rare.